-Each of our NEOs holds equity awards under the terms of the 2017 Plan and, for those awards granted prior to our IPO, the 2007 Stock Option Plan (the "2007 Plan").
-The 2017 Plan and 2007 Plan do not include provisions for automatic acceleration of vesting upon a change of control of us or other significant corporate transactions.
+Each of our NEOs holds equity awards in the form of either stock options and/or RSUs under the terms of the 2017 Plan and, for those awards granted prior to our IPO, the 2007 Stock Option Plan (the "2007 Stock Option Plan").
+The 2017 Plan and 2007 Stock Option Plan do not include provisions for automatic acceleration of vesting upon a change of control of us or other significant corporate transactions.
 Under the 2017 Plan, the portion of the RSU award that has not vested will be forfeited upon termination of the participant's employment with us.
-Under the 2007 Plan, if a participant is terminated for cause, any unexercised and exercisable options may not be exercised after termination.
-If the participant is terminated because of the death of the participant, the participant's legal representative may exercise any unexercised and exercisable options for a period of one year after the participant's death, and if the participant is terminated for any other reason, the participant has 30 days to exercise any unexercised and exercisable options.
-For a complete description of the terms of the plans, refer to the plan documents filed as exhibits to our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on February 16, 2023.
+Under the 2007 Stock Option Plan, if a participant is terminated for cause, any unexercised and exercisable stock options may not be exercised after termination.
+If the participant is terminated because of the death of the participant, the participant's legal representative may exercise any unexercised and exercisable stock options for a period of one year after the participant's death, and if the participant is terminated for any other reason, the participant has 30 days to exercise any unexercised and exercisable stock options.
+For a complete description of the terms of the plans, refer to the plan documents filed as exhibits to our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on February 15, 2024.